alex7kom/node-steam-tradeoffers/README.md

 # Methods

-The first param for all methods is an object.
-The second param is callback.
+`options` param of all methods is just an object.
 All callbacks supplied with `Error` as the first argument or `null` if no errors occured.

-## setup(options[, callback])
+## setup(options)

 As noted above, this method is used to setup a web session.
-If you want to operate with trade offers right after startup, do it in callback of this method.
+If you want to operate with trade offers right after startup, do it after calling this method.

 Options: